Understanding Commodities¶

 Concept: Commodities¶

 Any potential resource transfer (i.e., a bid or a request) may be denoted as exclusive.
 An exclusive transfer excludes partial fulfillment; it must either be met fully or not at all.
 This mode supports concepts such as the trading of individual reactor assemblies.
-In combination with the notion of mutual requests, complex instances of supply and demand are enabled.
+In combination with the notion of mutual requests (one request that can be met through multiple commodities), complex instances of supply and demand are enabled.

-Finally, requesting facilities, institutions and regions may apply preferences to each potential request-bid pairing based on the proposed resource transfer.
+Finally, requesting facilities may apply preferences to each potential request-bid pairing based on the proposed resource transfer.
 Facilities can apply arbitrary complex logic to rank the bids that they have received, whether based on the quantity available in each bid or on the quality of each bid, and the consequent implications of the physics behavior of that facility.
-In addition, an institution can apply a higher preference to a partner to which it is congenial; similarly, a region may negate any transfers of material which have a higher uranium enrichment than is allowable.

 For example, the flow graph below shows three suppliers (left) and two consumers (right), and the potential flows of various commodities among them.
 The second consumer makes two different requests.
 Meanwhile, the second supplier can supply the commodities requested by both consumers and provides two bids accordingly.